Round-the-clock caregiving for an aging family member can be overwhelming.

 - You want to learn how to protect a loved one against elder abuse.

-- Your family has limited time and/or expertise in dealing with a loved one’s chronic care needs of the person you care for.
+- You have limited time and/or expertise in dealing with the chronic care needs of the person you care for.

 - Your family is at odds regarding care decisions.